Local Area Attractions

 The largest Antiques Mall in Maine located nearby!
 Open seven days a week.
 8:30 am to 5 pm.
 We have local and Maine State listings just for you!

 We're just down the road to the Kennebec River, Lake George Regional Park & Sibley Pond for excellent trout and bass fishing.
 Bait is sold right in town and you can get a fishing license here at the campground.
 Maine has the largest wild native brook trout population in the country and more miles of native trout water than any other state in the country.
 The Rapid River has some of the largest wild river brook trout found anywhere south of Labrador.
 Maine is the only state outside of Alaska with landlocked Arctic Charr and leads the country with 160 water managed for landlocked salmon.
-There is FREE fishing in the state of Maine every year in June over Father's Day weekend.
+There is FREE fishing in the state of Maine every year.
+May 31 and June 1, 2014.

 Coburn Park is a short walk from downtown Skowhegan.
 Twelve and one half acres located on the bend of the Kennebec River.
 At the present time you will find over 200 species of trees growing along with many beautiful flowers and shrubs.
 Come tap your toes at the concerts that are scheduled to begin at 5 p.m. on Sundays during July and August at the Philbrick Gazebo with a variety of great entertainment.
 It's a good idea to bring lawn chairs and blankets to sit on.
 Many bring a picnic dinner to eat beneath the shade of trees.
 The park is for all to be enjoyed by folks of all ages!
 No fee for use of park.